happy-armin/magi/README.md

 ## Execution Environment

-BabyAGI automatically loads essential function packs and manages their dependencies, ensuring a seamless execution environment.
+magi automatically loads essential function packs and manages their dependencies, ensuring a seamless execution environment.
 Additionally, it logs all activities, including the relationships between functions, to provide comprehensive tracking of function executions and dependencies.

 ### Log

-BabyAGI implements a comprehensive logging system to track all function executions and their interactions.
+magi implements a comprehensive logging system to track all function executions and their interactions.
 The logging mechanism ensures that every function call, including its inputs, outputs, execution time, and any errors, is recorded for monitoring and debugging purposes.

 **Key Logging Features:**